Skip Navigation

 Disabling Enhanced Certificates Beta on postgresql-colorful-12345... done

-Removing Enhanced Certificates from an existing Heroku Postgres database changes the value of its connection URL.
-This updates the add-on config var (DATABASE_URL by default), creating a new release of the application and forcing a restart.
+Removing enhanced certificates from an existing Heroku Postgres database changes its connection URL.
+The add-on config var (DATABASE_URL by default) updates, creating a new release of the application and forcing a restart.

 $ heroku data:enhanced-certificates:status DATABASE -a example-app